Nohayla10/email-guard/reflection.md

 * **GitHub for Version Control:**
     * Daily use of Git commands (`git add`, `git commit`, `git push`, `git pull`) was essential.
 This reinforced branching, committing habits, and resolving common issues.

+* **Bonus Extensions Implemented:** This project allowed me to delve into advanced topics:
+    * **Dockerization:** Gained practical experience containerizing both Python Flask (backend with Gunicorn) and React Nginx (frontend) applications, and orchestrating them with `docker-compose`.
+This significantly improved local development and deployment consistency.
+    * **Reusable Python SDK:** Refactored the core AI logic into an installable Python package (`email-guard-sdk`), demonstrating modular design, proper package structuring (`setup.py`), and how to manage data files within a Python package.
+    * **Scan History UI:** Enhanced the frontend to fetch and display dynamic scan history from the backend, improving user experience and demonstrating full-stack data flow.

 ## 3. Challenges Faced and Solutions

 The development process was not without its hurdles, and overcoming them was a significant part of the learning: